microsoft/CNTK/Documentation/Documents/Configuration Files.md

 -   **minibatchMode** – \[{Partial},Full\] the mode for minibatches when the end of the epoch is reached.
 In partial minibatch mode, if the remaining records are less than a full minibatch, only those read will be returned (a partial minibatch).
 I Full minibatch mode, no partial minibatches will be returned, instead those records will be skipped.

-Each of the data record sub-sections have the following parameters:
+Each of the data record sub-sections has the following parameters:

 -   **dim** - the number of columns of data that are contained in this data record